-The shift to evolve supply chains from linear structures to integrated networks is requiring organizations in every industry to adopt more responsive capabilities and become a Kinetic Enterprise™.
+The shift to evolve supply chains from linear structures to integrated networks is requiring organisations in every industry to adopt more responsive capabilities and become a Kinetic Enterprise™.
 The challenge?
 Proactively designing digital supply networks that drive value rather than reactively responding to disruption.

-Three thought leaders on digital supply chain transformations weigh in on how today’s strategic, digitally-driven networks drive improvements, identify gaps and establish performance metrics, and how the Association for Supply Chain Management (ASCM) and Deloitte are bringing this new model to life for supply chain professionals.
+Three thought leaders on digital supply chain transformations weigh in on how today’s strategic, digitally-driven networks drive improvements, identify gaps and establish performance metrics and how the Association for Supply Chain Management (ASCM) and Deloitte are bringing this new model to life for supply chain professionals.

-In March 2020, when people around the world were greeted by empty grocery store shelves, the average consumer became aware of the concept of a ‘supply chain’.
+In March 2020, when people around the world were greeted by empty grocery shop shelves, the average consumer became aware of the concept of a ‘supply chain’.
 Combined with the global reach of commerce, supply chains have moved from being linear linkages and handoffs to complex mature networks driven by sophisticated digital technology.

-It’s at this nexus of technology and global business that organizations have the opportunity to transform their supply chain into a powerful network that can react, adapt, withstand and have a positive impact on their customers’ lives.
+It’s at this nexus of technology and global business that organisations have the opportunity to transform their supply chain into a powerful network that can react, adapt, withstand and have a positive impact on their customers’ lives.

 While SCOR has become a reference model to guide improvement, for Chris Richard, Principal, Deloitte Consulting LLP, a crucial element is still missing.
 “SCOR does not assist users in helping to guide a major transformation.”
 Enter the Digital Capabilities Model (DCM) for Supply Networks.